How to attract investors to your startup? 3 steps

-Tips and tricks on how to fundraise!
+Tips and tricks on how to fundraise

 We’re not gonna lie.
 Fundraising is a time-consuming experience.
 As you can see in the chart below, entrepreneurs typically spend more than 4 months in fundraising mode, but to be honest, you should treat it like a permanent activity or full-time job.
 At least this is what we learned from our fundraising consulting experience.

-How long was your fundraising process
+How long was your entire fundraising process for your most recent round

 Venture capitalists or angel investors – know the difference, start fundraising early!